Why 24x7 thermal condition monitoring?

-24x7 Condition Monitoring will predict 70% more failures in advance than periodic inspections.
-Therefore, protecting your critical electrical infrastructure from expensive failure, saving costly repairs / downtime, while reducing Opex costs and increasing safety.
-The acceleration of IIOT means condition monitoring sensors are vital for future proofing your equipment.
+24x7 thermal monitoring solutions will predict 70% more failures in advance than periodic inspections.
+Our solutions help to protect critical electrical infrastructure from expensive failure, saving costly repairs, and minimize downtime, while reducing operating costs and increasing safety.
+The acceleration of IIOT means condition monitoring sensors are vital to acquiring the data to future-proof your equipment.

 A high percentage of existing electrical infrastructure is currently greater than 25 years old